 Sunscreen is the most important step in your morning routine.
 No matter how long you’re exposed to the sun, your skin is always at risk if it’s not protected.

-Not applying sunscreen is one skincare mistake that needs to be fixed as soon as possible!
+Not applying sunscreen is one mistake that needs to be fixed!
 Many issues such as hyperpigmentation, acne, and wrinkles can be reduced by wearing sunscreen regularly, and those are concerns we all want to avoid right?

 My favorite sunscreen is Black Girl Sunscreen.
-I’ve been using this for a few years and I love that it doesn’t leave a white cast and absorbs easily.
-I know that’s a concern for many people and the reason they don’t like wearing it.
+I love that it doesn’t leave a white cast and absorbs easily.
 It also has all-natural ingredients which is another plus!

 - Excessive dryness